joshuabl97/urlShort/README.md

 4. [Exercise Details](#exercise-details)

 ## Usage
+This is a simple URL shortening app that allows users to create URL shortcuts using an API.

 Simply copy these files into a directory and run ```go run main.go``` to start the server on localhost:8080

+Going to an endpoint that is stored in the SQLite .db file generated will redirect the user to the URL stored.
+You can view all the endpoints and URLs by calling [GET /shortcuts](#get-shortcuts).
+Full CRUD documentation can be found [here](#endpoints).

-There is also a flag that lets you choose your own port
+You can specify a flag to choose your own port
+Please note: this is not required - default = 8080
 ```
 go run main.go -p 9090
 ```